ThalesQwerty/morphchat-demo-page/README.md

 ## 📄 Introduction

+This repository contains a demo website that showcases the capabilities of the MorphChat library.
 MorphChat is a powerful React library that provides a fully customizable chat widget for your website.
 Built with TypeScript and modern React patterns, it offers seamless integration with OpenAI's API while maintaining complete style isolation to prevent conflicts with your existing website design.

+The demo page imports the MorphChat library from npm and demonstrates its various features through an interactive interface.

-### Key Features
+### Key Features Demonstrated

 - 🤖 **OpenAI Integration**: Built-in support for GPT models with customizable prompts
 - 🎯 **Custom Actions**: Execute custom functions in your page based on user messages